asymmetric/nickel/rfcs/004-typechecking.md

 cases that led to unsatisfying [ad-hoc fixes](https://github.com/tweag/nickel/pull/586).
 The current implementation interleaves a number of different phases, which makes it harder to get into and to modify.
-Finally, a clean and well designed specification often leads to a simpler implementation, by removing accumulations of ad-hoc treatments that become subsumed by a generic case.
+Finally, a clean and well-designed specification often leads to a simpler implementation, by removing accumulations of ad-hoc treatments that become subsumed by a generic case.